Cnoc Buidhe Wind Energy Hub

 Virtual exhibition

 Our first virtual exhibition is still available to view here.
 It will open up in a new window.
-The second virtual exhibition, to coincide with a second round of public exhibitions being held in the area on 28 November 2023, is here.
+The second virtual exhibition, which coincided with a second round of public exhibitions held in the area on 28 November 2023, is here.
 Please leave feedback for the team, after you've viewed it.

 What’s next...